 12. ZARA SIMON

 Zara Simon might be based in London, but she’s living in a New York state of mind.
-One of the newcomer’s stand-out pieces is the Gold New York Ring, which might set you back approximately half a year’s rent, but screw sticking to just plain diamonds — we can’t think of a piece of jewelry more likely to make us say “I do”.
+One of the newcomer’s stand-out pieces is the Gold New York Ring.
+While it might set you back approximately half a year’s rent, we can’t think of a piece of jewelry more likely to make us say “I do.”